As tires age, chemical changes reduce their durability, increasing the need for an experienced

 .

-In addition, due to the cryptic code tire manufacturers use on tires, the warnings are of only limited use to consumers.
-The failure to provide an adequate warning of the dangers of tire aging places innocent lives at risk.
+In addition, because tire manufacturers use cryptic codes on tires, the warnings are of only limited use to consumers.
+The failure to provide adequate warnings about the dangers of tire aging places innocent lives at risk.